wp-plugins/wp-songbook/readme.txt

 = 1.4 =
 - Added taxonomy Album + enable option to settings
 - Added taxonomy Genre + enable option to settings
-- Now there's an option to use publish date in the songlist (you can set time in editor on right side in publication controls)
+- Now there's an option to use publish year in the songlist (you can set time in editor on right side in publication controls)
 - Added options to allow of displaying song list grid new columns Album, Genre and Year
 - Updated language files with few new phrases
 = 1.3 =